 The as-yet-untitled new album will have "a more optimistic tone" and "shows a lot of growth", according to the CEO of Zayn's record label and latest track Let Me gives us another taste of what's to come…

 These girls never stop, do they?!
-Following their first ever UK Number 1 album Glory Days, and as they prepare to embark on their Summer Hits Tour, Little Mix are on the case with their fifth studio album.
+Following their first ever UK Number 1 album Glory Days, and as they tour the country on their Summer Hits Tour, Little Mix are on the case with their fifth studio album.

 Leigh-Anne confirmed: "So we've got the new album coming out this year which is really exciting.
-Then the tour will follow the following year.
-Basically, we've got our lives planned out for the next two years, but it's great."
+Then the tour will follow the following year" and has since been pictured staring at her phone on Twitter, with the caption "#LM5 loading…⏳ L. x

-We know that Ariana has been working with Pharrell Williams, and according to Ariana'a manager Scooter Braun, she is about to have her Whitney moment: "Whitney, Mariah, Adele… when they sing, that’s their song.
+We know that Ariana has been working with Pharrell Williams, and rumours have been swirling of a Madonna collaboration too!
+According to Ariana'a manager Scooter Braun, she is about to have her Whitney moment: "Whitney, Mariah, Adele… when they sing, that’s their song.
 Ariana has big vocal moments; it’s time for her song."

 Marina & The Diamonds

 Marina has been hard at work on the follow-up to 2015's Froot.
-In February, she posted a rare music update, revealing the record was almost ready to go into production after a year of writing songs.
+In February, she posted a rare music update, revealing the record was almost ready to go into production after a year of writing songs, and in an interview to publicise the NHS Voices single in July, Marina said the album was coming along "really, really well" She went on to explain: "I've kind of been writing more than I ever have before which was unexpected because I thought I wasn't going to do this any more for a while.

 "This is the best album I’ve ever, ever, ever in my life created," Nicki said in an interview with Zane Lowe for Beats 1.
-No idea of release date yet but hopefully Nicki won't keep us waiting much longer.
+After all that hush, we now have a title, artwork and a release date!
+The album is called Queen, is out August 10, and looks like this:

-Yep, Rita Ora's second studio album is actually happening, although… it's been delayed again!
-It turns out we'll have to wait until autumn 2018 for the album, perhaps because Rita is going on tour first.
-No title yet, but along with Top 10 hits Your Song, Lonely Together, Anywhere and For You, the album will feature songs she has worked on with hitmakers Stargate and songwriter Julia Michaels.
+Yep, Rita Ora's second studio album is actually happening, but we'll have to wait until autumn 2018 for the album, perhaps because Rita wants to finish her tour.
+No title yet, but along with Top 10 hits Your Song, Lonely Together, Anywhere and For You, plus recent single Girls, feat Cardi B, Bebe Rexha and Charli XCX, the album will feature songs she has worked on with hitmakers Stargate and songwriter Julia Michaels.

 Your Song was written by Ed Sheeran for Rita, while Anywhere was penned by her new boyfriend Andrew Watt, who, coincidentally wrote Camila Cabello's Havana, which kept Anywhere off the Number 1 spot.
 D'oh.
 Read more on how Rita Ora pulled off her pop comeback here.

 Troye kicked off the campaign for his second album in January with My My My!, his first Top 40 on the Official Singles Chart as a headline artist.
-He's also released emotional guitar ballad The Good Side, and told BBC Radio 1's Grimmy a collaboration with Ariana Grande is on the way!
+Since then he's released the anthemic Bloom, which will serve as the album's title track, and a collaboration with Ariana Grande, Dance to This

 Reports are swirling that new Rihanna music is imminent.
 The star has been spotted recording in London, New York City and Paris since the release of her ANTI album in late 2016.
 DJ Khaled, Calvin Harris, Future, Pharrell and possibly Diplo are rumoured collaborators.

 One of the most controversial figures in music, Azealia's become almost better-known for her online spats than her work – after a few false starts following breakthrough single 212, it seems she's ready to return.
-With forthcoming second album Fantasea II: The Second Wave, Azealia is letting the music speak for itself, and house-inspired lead single Anna Wintour heads up what promises to be an eclectic collection.
+With forthcoming second album Fantasea II: The Second Wave, Azealia is letting the music speak for itself – house-inspired lead single Anna Wintour and latest release Treasure Island promise an eclectic collection.

 The band have a lot to live up to after the success off 2016's I Like It When You Sleep..., but “If you look at third albums, but frontman Matt Healy doesn't seem the least bit fazed.
 "OK Computer or The Queen Is Dead... that’s what we need to do," he said in an interview with Apple Music.
 "I want people to look back and think our records were the most important pop records that a band put out in this decade."
 The album is apparently called Music For Cars after one of their early EPs, and previously Matt has teased the date 1 June, but whether that's for the album itself or its first single is anybody's guess.